seligman/aoc/README.md

 Starting in 2019 I've started adding some animations to the respective yearly folders under `animations`.
 These are simple attempts to visualize some of the puzzles as it's processed.
 Starting in 2022, I've adding links in each year's README to online copies of all of the animations, including ones with files too big check in here.

-Two extra classes are common to the helpers, though they get expanded and modified from time to time:
+Some extra classes are common to the helpers, though they get expanded and modified from time to time:

 * `Grid`: implemented in `grid.py` is a n-dimensional simple matrix class that supports arbitrary unbounded access, including negative positions.
 Under the covers it's a wrapper around a defaultdict, and almost always slower than other options.
 It does make writing code a bit faster.